Self-Directed Investing Accounts

 How Does A Self-Directed Brokerage Account Work?

 Usually, investors will simply sign up for the account, deposit their funds, and start picking assets through the brokerage account’s interface.
 Making purchases of some asset types such as bonds or cryptocurrencies may be more complicated.
-Fortunately, TD Ameritrade and some other self-directed brokerage accounts make bond purchases simple by using a ‘wizard’ with low fees.
+Fortunately, some self-directed brokerage accounts make bond purchases simple by using a ‘wizard’ with low fees.

 How Do I Choose Assets For My Self-Directed Investing Account?